7 Mistakes Ruining Your ADHD Notion Setup

 You have the perfect setup.
 The tasks are all laid out.
 You sit down… and you stare at the screen for two hours.
 The Notion page is open.
 The cursor is blinking.
 Your brain has left the building.

 Thinking a system can replace the need for external stimulation.
 Systems provide the map, but sometimes you need a pacer.
-For ADHD freelancers, the silence of a home office is deafening — and no amount of Notion setup fixes that.
+For ADHD freelancers, the silence of a home office is deafening — and no amount of ADHD Notion setup optimization fixes that.

 Integrate body doubling into your workflow.
 Knowing someone else is working alongside you — even virtually — provides the external accountability your ADHD brain needs to actually open the page and start.
 It turns “I should do this” into “we are doing this.”
 Our Virtual Body Doubling Sessions exist specifically for this.